A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 - Becoming overwhelmed in busy environments

-- Showing resistance to touch or certain textures
+- Resisting touch or certain textures

 - Withdrawing from sensory experiences

-- Displaying signs of shutdown or freeze responses
+- Displaying shutdown or freeze responses

 - Constant movement or fidgeting